Introduction to Penetration Testing and Ethical Hacking [2024]

 Continuous Monitoring and Improvement

-These are necessary for ethical hacking and pentesting in order to resolve potential vulnerabilities, maintain the security posture, and respond to threats as they change.
+These are necessary for ethical hacking and pen testing to resolve potential vulnerabilities, maintain the security posture, and respond to threats as they change.

 It enables businesses to keep one step ahead of attackers, improve security protocols, and guarantee that vulnerabilities that have already been found are still repaired.